driket/nyctalope/README.md

-# Nyctalope
+# Nyctalope.js

-UI Kit that handle both dark and light theming (ie: Mac OS Mojave)
+Javascript UI Kit to build apps/websites with both dark and light theming (like Mac OS Mojave)

 ## Packages